 More exterior views:

-A February 14, 1970 pre-opening photo by Leslie Storrs from the Santa Monica Public Library.
+A February 14, 1970 pre-opening photo by Leslie Storrs from the Santa Monica Public Library collection.
 On the marquee are the opening films "Oliver!" and "Topaz."
 Thanks to Joshua Mark for spotting it in the collection for a post on the You know you grew up on the Westside...
 Facebook group.

 A 1970 entrance detail.
 The photo is one displayed at the Royal Theatre